jdidion/hon/README.md

 The `docs` command builds the project documentation and opens the index file in your browser.

+### Virtual environments

+ The following commands manage virtual environments:

+* `refresh`: delete and recreate a virtualenv
+* `run`: run a command in a virtualenv

+We suggest following the [instructions](https://github.com/pyenv/pyenv-virtualenv) to add `pyenv virtualenv-init` to your shell.
+This will automatically activate the virtualenv for a project when you `cd` into that project's directory, and deactivate it when you cd out.

 ### Project cleanup

 The `clean` command deletes transient files in your project directory.
 By default, this includes all files that match any patterns in the .gitignore file.
 You can also delete files that are not tracked by git using the `--untracked` option.
 You can specify additional patterns to clean in the [config.toml](###Configuration) file.

 Unless the `--force` option is specified, a paginated list of files to be deleted is shown and confirmation is required to delete the files.

-### Shell integrations

-Hon comes with a shell script that install a few useful functions:

-* Override cd to automatically activate the virtual environment when cd'ing into a project volder, and to automatically deactivate it when cd'ing out.

 ## Example Hon workflow